yuguangdang/basketball-booking-system/README.md

 This is a private project used for my basketball club members to register and pay for the basketball session they attend.

-I run a local basketball club and I block book a sport hall with a local school.
+I run a local basketball club and I block book a sports hall with a local school.
 The booking fee is shared among attendants for each game.
 However, the number of attendants varies each time and keeping checking everyone's payment is a pain in the neck.
 So I developed this web app to automatically calculate the fee based on the number of attendants and mark the ones who have made the payment.
 It saves me a lot time and helps me manage the basketball club more effectively.

 The system was built with NodeJS, Express and MongoDB.
 The payment process was implemented using Stripe API.